Flotomate/product_docs/source/package-deployment/sp-deployment-request.rst

 Adding a Deployment Request from the Package/Registry List View:
 ----------------------------------------------------------------

-Our product allows you to select a Package/Packages/Registry/Registries from the List Page directly and deploy them.
+Our tool allows you to select a Package/Packages/Registry/Registries from the List Page directly and deploy them.

 1. Go to the :doc:`List View <package-registry-list-view>` of